maxenglander/dometer/README.md

 ## Testing

-In order to test `dometer`, the build depdencies are required.
+The build dependencies listed above must be present in order to test `dometer`.
+Once they are present, run the following command:

 ```
 dometer $ bazel test ...
 ```

-In addition to the build and run-time dependencies, `dometer` relies internally on the following third-party testing libraries for tests:
+The following testing libraries will be downloaded and built by Bazel.

  * [google/googletest](https://github.com/google/googletest)